-In this section we are going to assess the effect of monetary policy on personal income and wealth inequality.
-Changes in monetary policy will be captured by changes in the policy rate i_t .
+In this Section we are going to assess the effect of monetary policy on personal income and wealth inequality.
+Changes in monetary policy will be captured by changes in the policy rate $i_t$ , and the two transmission mechanisms are the return on households' financial investments and the bank's loan rate.
 Inequality will be measured through two indexes.
 One is the Gini coefficient, which will also be computed for three different groups of households: the bottom 50%, the middle 40% and the top 10% of the distribution.
-The other index is the ratio SS of the cumulative income (or wealth) belonging to the top 20% households to the cumulative income (or wealth) belonging to the bottom 20%.
+The other index is the ratio SS of the cumulative income (or wealth) belonging to the top 20% households to the cumulative income (or wealth) belonging to the top 20% households to the cumulative income (or wealth) belonging to the bottom 20%.
 In both cases, the higher the indexes, the higher the inequality.